 He teamed up with Chomet again and created 'Léon la Came' in magazine À Suivre 1995, a masterful satire of the post-industrial society and neo-liberal madness.
 The first of the trilogy, 'Léon-la-Came' was followed by 'Laid, Pauvre et Malade' and 'Priez Pour Nous', which also feature not only De Crécy's hallmark hallucinatory monochrome images, but storylines of increasing absurdity as well.
 De Crécy also worked on Chomet's feature film 'La Vieille Dame et les Pigeons' (1998).

 De Crécy has since experimented with several genres and styles.
-He is the author of the playful black and white 'Monsieur Fruit' series (Seuil, 1995-1996), the baroque full-color fantasy 'Bibendum Céleste' (Les Humanoïdes Associés, 1994-2002), the silent comic 'Prosopopus' (Dupuis, 2003) and the absurd anthropomorphic series 'Salvatore' (Dupuis, 2005-2010).
+He is the author of the playful black and white 'Monsieur Fruit' series (Seuil, 1995-1996), the baroque full-color fantasy 'Bibendum Céleste' (Les Humanoïdes Associés, 1994-2002), the pantomime comic 'Prosopopus' (Dupuis, 2003) and the absurd anthropomorphic series 'Salvatore' (Dupuis, 2005-2010).
 He made the futuristic 'Période glaciaire' for Futoropolis and the Louvre Museum in 2005.
 Futuropolis also published his travelogue 'Journal d'un fantôme' in 2007.